 In general, if you analyze the NYC course or if you’ve run it, you know well the second half is much harder than the first.
 When running 26.2 miles the second half is generally going to be harder no matter what, but when the course itself is harder this presents a serious trap.
 Now combine the adrenaline factors and poor pacing early and you have a recipe for major “bonking” late in the race.
 We always say to our runners, “you have to train for the course, not just the distance.”
 Not only is it important that you are prepared to run hills late in the race in New York, but that you develop a race plan for the course as well, not just 26.2 miles.

 When running a marathon, even in ideal conditions, you are walking a fine line trying to achieve your potential for 26.2 miles.
 The longer the race the more the various factors we’ve discussed will play a factor.
 In a marathon these factors can lead to overexertion early and then if things go south it can get exponentially bad over the course of such a long race.
 In New York City, if you overexert early, the second half of that course will really make you pay the price.
-On the big day, Run SMART by developing a solid plan that considers all of these factors, then focus on executing in the race.
+On the big day make sure your race plan considers all of these factors, then focus on executing in the race.
 You’ll know you avoided the Trap when you’re scooting by your fellow competitors going up 5th Ave just after mile marker 22.